-Check if you need a student visa
+Check if you need a visa to study in the UK

 UK visa requirements and immigration criteria are managed by UK Visas and Immigration (UKVI).

-Swiss nationals and those from the EU/EEA states do not currently need a visa to study in the UK.
-All other international students are likely to need one.
 You can find out if you need a visa to study in the UK on the UKVI website.

-Types of UK student visas
+Types of UK visas for study

-- a distance-learning course
+- studying a distance-learning course

 Other visitor visa categories